Coveo-Turbo/result-link-new-tab/README.md

 </script>
 ```

-Add the following script if you're serving the component from the project bundle using the `swapVar` utility:
+If the component is being bundled amongst other components, it will be available on the Coveo object.

 ```html
 <script>